-The final rule will first apply to those NSPs that are due to submit transitional regulatory proposals to the AER by 31 January 2014 and full proposals by 31 May 2014.
+The draft rule would first apply to those NSPs that are due to submit transitional regulatory proposals to the AER by 31 January 2014 and full proposals by 31 May 2014.
 These NSPs are ActewAGL, the NSW DNSPs, Transend and TransGrid.